whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 19. **Will Whive do smart contracts?** No, its based on bitcoin which uses SCRIPT programming language not easy to use for developing multi-purpose Smart Contracts.
 As such, the protocol algorithm is designed specifically  for the distributed energy use case.
 20. **Which programming languages will we be using?** C++ and Python.
 21. **When should we have our first wallet?** Q2 2020.
-22. **How many core developers do we need for the Whive core wallet?** Around 3 at any given time will be optimal.
+22. **How many core developers do we need for the Whive core wallet?** Around 3 developers at any given time will be optimal.
 23. **Will there be an ICO?** No!
 24. **Will Whive be able to update at any time when needed?** Through soft-forks, hard-forks have to planned under WIPs.
 25. **Will Whive transactions be public or private to the peers?** Public for Transparency!
 26. **When will Whive start trading?** Unknown, hopefully by Q3 2020!
 27. **Why or When do I purchase WHIVE Rewards?** It&#39;s up to you.
 28. **Is Whive competing with Bitcoin?** No, It&#39;s an Auxiliary Chain of Bitcoin, hence complimentary!
-29. **Will the price of Whive go up?** We have no idea or control, its up to discovery on the open and free market.
-We expect the price to be volatile like all other crypto-currencies.
+29. **Will the price of Whive go up?** We have no idea or control, its up to price discovery on the open and free market.
+We expect the price to be volatile like ALL other crypto-currencies.
 Thus, trade at your own risk!
 30. **Is Whive a Security?** No!
 There has been no raising or pooling of funds to develop the protocol.
-The project is open-source code launched, operated and maintained by a community of diverse individuals with no central entity in control of code contribution or the distributed network.
+The project is open-source code launched, operated and maintained by a community of diverse individuals with no central entity in control of code contribution and the distributed network.

 ***6. Disclaimer***